I’m seeing more and more photos of stolen bikes being retweeted on Twitter.

 Insurance probably makes the most sense for someone with a reasonably nice bike, who uses it for commuting or being generally ‘out and about’.
 If you’re not going to parking the bike somewhere safe and secure, then insurance could well be a worthwhile investment should disaster strike.

 That’s a wrap

 I hope you found this introduction to bicycle insurance helpful.

-(If you then go ahead and take out a policy, I’ll get paid a small commission, which goes towards the running costs for the Sportive Cyclist website.
-In which case, thank you!)
+(If you then go ahead and take out a policy, I’ll get a commission.
+You pay the same price.)